-International aviation, hotels, airlines and airports to be worst affected by COVID-19 outbreak, with measures of social distancing, closure of borders, advice against travel.
+International aviation, hotels, airlines and airports are to be worst affected by the outbreak, with measures of social distancing, closure of borders, and advice against travel.

 The 2003 SARS outbreak, which infected over 8,000 people and killed 774, cost the global economy an estimated US€50 billion.
 As of 18 March 2020, there have been 218,663 cases and 8,943 deaths of COVID-19 confirmed worldwide.
 The global spread has been rapid, with 146 countries now having reported at least one case.

 Brand Finance has assessed the impact of the COVID-19 outbreak based on the effect of the outbreak on Enterprise Value as of 18 March 2020, compared to what it was on 1 January 2020.
 Based on this impact on Business Value, Brand Finance estimated the likely impact on Brand Value for each sector.

 Each sector has been classified into three categories based on the severity of Business Value loss observed for the sector in the period between 1 January 2020 and 18 March 2020.

 David Haigh, CEO of Brand Finance, commented, “The COVID-19 pandemic is now a major global health threat, and its impact on global markets is very real.
 Worldwide, brands across every sector need to brace themselves for the Coronavirus to massively affect their business activities, supply chain and revenues in a way that eclipses the 2003 SARS outbreak.
 The effects will be felt well into 2021.